NikkelM/Random-YouTube-Video/README.md

 Loading the extension like this will persist it only *until you restart Firefox*.
 You may also test the extension with Firefox by running `npm run dev:firefox`, which uses `web-ext` to load the extension in a temporary Firefox profile.

+### Firefox for Android

+- Make sure to have an Android device or Emulator set up for developer mode and running (follow [these instructions](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/#install-and-run-your-extension-in-firefox-for-android) to learn how to do so).
+- Run `adb devices` to get the device ID of your device or emulator.
+- Exchange the device ID in the `dev:android` script in `package.json` with the ID you just got.
+The default is `emulator-5554`.
+- Run `npm run dev:android` to load the extension in Firefox for Android.
+- Your device or emulator should now open Firefox for Android with the extension loaded.

 ---